 I think that from time to time we need to look back and recognize the efforts of all those who went before us and made the sacrifices to gain the civil rights we now have.
 Over the years I have had opportunities to actually meet some of those incredible advocates.
 I was so young and in total awe of them.
 I soaked up the knowledge they were sharing like a sponge.

 Pioneers are those who go first and make paths for others to follow.
-I was actually able to new-case-law-header_3see and hear Justin Dart known as the father of the Americans with disabilities Act.
+I was actually able to see and hear Justin Dart known as the father of the Americans with disabilities Act.
 Famous (and not-so-famous) People with Disabilities – Justin Dart

 One of the earliest influences on me was Reed Martin In Memory of Reed Martin .
 He was a special education attorney and a pioneer in many of the Supreme Court cases that still define IDEA today.
 I had his complete set of his cassette tapes and listened to them over and over.
 I learned so much from him.
 I feel so fortunate to have been able to hear him speak in person on numerous occasions.
 Reading his book Extraordinary Children, Ordinary Lives: Stories Behind Special Education Case Law gave me real insight into why laws were interpreted as they were, and also gave me a glimpse of the families involved in case law, who had fought so hard for their children.
 Extraordinary Children, Ordinary Lives: Stories Behind Special Education Case Law [Paperback]